Modern Living in a Small Space with Children

 Playing with Layout

 We wrote [a whole post on smart ways to divide up your space], but Alison could write the book.
-At her house, two geometric rugs demarcate the living room from a flex area.
+At her house, two modern rugs demarcate the living room from a flex area.
 Similar in tone and texture, the rectangular rug hosts the living room furniture while the circular rug acts as a place for the Mazurek kids to play and hang out.
 Comfy, plush rugs are both an excellent way to create some visual separation in a space, and contribute to a comfy lounge-y vibe.

 Keep it Open

 Alison and Trevor thought hard about how they wanted to lay out their space.
 Both favor open, minimal spaces.
 To help achieve this, the pair removed the kitchen island upon moving into their new home nine years ago.
 While there is less space to store kitchen items, the family has edited their collection of utensils, travel mugs, and dishware to the essentials: hard to do, especially when you’re living in a small space with children.
 The result?
-More space to move, and the ability to add an extendable dining table to host friends and family.
+More space to move, and the ability to add a mid-century modern dining table to host friends and family.

 Use What You Have

 Another clever layout move?
 The window ledge that runs the length of the Mazurek apartment doubles as a de-facto side table.
-As a result, the family is able to make do without a coffee table, which would limit the kids play area and clutter the space.
+As a result, the family is able to make do without a traditional coffee table, which would limit the kids play area and clutter the space.
 Alison likes to keep her morning cup of coffee on the ledge, as well as her evening cup of wine.

 At the Mazureks’ house, the living room is grand central station.
-As such, they needed a sofa that fulfilled both their preferred style, and their practical parenting needs.
+As such, they needed a modern modular sofa that fulfilled both their preferred style, and their practical parenting needs.
 The Solae modular sofa was a great match.
 Its low profile shape emphasizes the high ceilings, is kid-friendly, and — significant bonus — is very chic.
 It’s also highly customizable.
 Alison moves the ottoman to seat more guests, to accommodate their wall bed, and to make the most plush movie-watching station ever.

 Table: the Discussion